 The Rural Assembly provides an opportunity for rural leaders and their allies to unite in a common cause, advocating for common-sense policies that improve the outlook and results for rural places, people, cultures, and economies.

 The Steering Committee of the Rural Assembly constitutes the leadership of the Assembly and its unincorporated governance.

 The composition of the Steering Committee grew out of the 2007 convening of the Rural Assembly, which appointed a working group of organizations to make recommendations about future structure and activities.
 This group grew into the Steering Committee and has been expanded subsequently.

 The following organizations currently serve on the Rural Assembly Steering Committee:

 The Steering Committee reaches decisions through a consensus-building process, reflecting the values and ideals expressed in the Rural Compact.

 The Center for Rural Strategies serves as the fiscal agent for the Assembly and is responsible for programmatic and fiscal operations.
 The Center for Rural Strategies engages numerous organizational partners to carry out the work of the Rural Assembly.

 How can I participate?

-What is the history of the National Rural Assembly?
+What is the history of the Rural Assembly?

 Activities have included national and regional gatherings (highlights from the last national gathering can be found here), Congressional hearings on key rural issues like broadband access and rural child poverty, engagement with other national policy advocacy coalitions like the Rural Climate Network, and a series of activities within the National Rural Youth Assembly including young professionals development meetings.